-A vendor contract is an important document that defines the duties and responsibilities of both parties.
-But how do you make sure the vendor’s performance is consistent and meeting your expectations?
-Organizations will generally use a few different terms when referring to a vendor’s performance.
+Organizations generally use a few different terms when referring to a vendor’s performance.
 Key performance indicators (KPIs) are metrics that are defined by an organization and used to guide a vendor’s efficiency and success.
 Service level agreements (SLAs) establish firm, legally binding commitments between the organization and the vendor to provide a specified level of service.

 Using Vendor Service Level Agreements to Track Performance

-SLA tracking, or monitoring, is a critical component to your third-party risk management (TPRM) program.
-Establishing and tracking vendor SLAs helps ensure that both parties are on the same page in terms of standards and service.
-This builds in consistent support and holds you and the vendor accountable to the service that is being provided.
-If a vendor failed to meet their SLA obligations, this could negatively impact your organization's reputation and even the quality of the service that your organization is providing to your customers or employees.
+This builds consistent support and holds you and the vendor accountable to the service being provided.
+If a vendor failed to meet their SLA obligations, this could negatively impact your organization's reputation and even the quality of the service your organization is providing to customers or employees.

 3 Benefits of Vendor SLAs

 Tracking vendor performance is an important goal of SLAs, which allows you to identify, escalate, and resolve issues more efficiently.
-SLAs can also provide additional benefits for your organization, such as:
+SLAs also provide additional benefits for your organization, such as:

-Examples of Service Level Agreements Categories
+Examples of Vendor Service Level Agreement Categories

-A common challenge of SLAs is not knowing where to begin.
-There are so many different categories of SLAs that it can be difficult to know which ones to apply.
-A vendor that interacts directly with your customers will require different SLAs than one who only provides a product to your organization.
-The specific SLAs you use will be unique to your organization, based on the product and/or service that is being provided by your vendor.
+A vendor that interacts directly with your customers requires different SLAs than one who only provides a product to your organization.
+The specific SLAs you use will be unique to your organization, based on the product or service provided by your vendor.
 Here are a few examples:

 - Accessibility – Client should have access to the service 24/7.